ohmcoe/lab-docker-script/README.md

 ## Prerequire
 1. Start docker for windows
-2. Setting share drive d on docker
+2. Setting share drive d or e or other on docker

 ## Download